 \begin{remark} \cite[Theorem 2.1]{AN} If $G \in \mathcal{T}_{m}$ then edge-binomials of $G$ form a $d$-sequence. \end{remark}

 In the following theorem, we construct unicyclic graphs whose edge-binomials form a $d$-sequence.

 \begin{Theorem} Let $H \in \mathcal{T}_{m}$ be a tree.
 Consider a unicyclic graph $G$ constructed by adding \begin{enumerate}[(a)] \item an edge between a pendant vertex of $H$ and the center of $H$, or \item an edge between two pendant vertices of $H$, or \item an edge between the center of $H$ and an internal vertex of $H$. \end{enumerate} Then edge-binomials of $G$ form a $d$-sequence.
-In particular, $J_G$ is of linear type. \end{Theorem} \begin{proof} Proof of (a): Suppose $G$ is obtained by adding an edge between a pendant vertex of $H$ and the center of $H$.
-Let $e_1=\{k_{0},p_{k_{s(k)}}\}$, for some $k$ with $s(k) \geq 1$, be an edge of $G$.
+In particular, $J_G$ is of linear type. \end{Theorem} \begin{proof} (a).
+Suppose $G$ is obtained by adding an edge between a pendant vertex of $H$ and the center of $H$.
+Let $e_1=\{k_{0},p_{k,{s(k)+1}}\}$, for some $k$ with $s(k) \geq 1$, be an edge of $G$.
 Set $d_0 = 0 \in S$.
 Consider the following sequence of edge-binomials $d_1,\ldots,d_n$ of $G$, where the first $n-1$ elements are edge-binomials of $H$ with same order as in \cite[Theorem 2.1]{AN} and $d_n= f_{e_1}$.
 From Remark \ref{rem2.PtK1m}, it follows that the binomial edge ideal of $H$ is generated by $d$-sequence.
 Thus, it is enough to prove that $(d_0,d_1,\ldots,d_{i}):d_{i+1}d_{n} = (d_0,d_1,\ldots,d_{i}):d_{n}$ for all $i \leq n-1$.
 For $i=n-1$, the equality follows from Lemma \ref{Lemma1.RD}.
 For $i \leq n-2$, the equality follows from Remark \ref{Rem1.MCI} and Lemma \ref{Lemma2.T}.